FragSoc/esports-bot/README.md

 #### !resumesong
 * Resumes the current song.
 Only works if paused.

+#### !pausesong
+* Pauses the current song.
+Only works if there is something playing.

 #### !kickbot
 * Kicks the bot from the current call.
 Will also clear the queue